pffy/decoy-app/README.md

 GO TO URL: https://[YOUR_PROJECT_ID].appspot.com
 ```

+This step-by-step tutorial required some human interaction.
+Now, we will discuss some options for more automation using the GCP CLI.

 ## More Automation

-Automation allows you to do more with little or no human interation.
-When you simply want something done by a command without prompts, you can use the `-q` flag (`--quiet`).
+Automation allows you to do more with little or no human interaction.

+For example, when you simply want something done by a command without prompts, you can use the `-q` flag (`--quiet`).

 It is possible for us to create a new project from the CLI, using the following command: